Celiac Complicates Your College Search

 When you know where you are going you will be resourceful and make it work.
 If you wind up having to supplement with lots of your own food, you may want a larger than normal fridge/freezer combo, some even have microwaves on top.
 Some schools rent them so they are there waiting for you upon arrival.
 Amazon can deliver food.
 You can have a blender and make your own smoothies.
 You can keep staples like gluten-free instant oatmeal packets (e.g. Trader Joe, Glutenfreeda), protein bars and canned soup.
 Ideally, though, you will know what you are getting into before you arrive.
 Decided already?
 Here's how to ensure your school situation works best for you!

-There is no substitute for getting feedback from celiac students on campus.
+There is no substitute for getting feedback from students on campus.

-Current or recent celiac college students, please take our
+Current or recent college students, with celiac or food allergies please take our